 9. What are your rights in relation to personal information?

-9.1 You can ask us to: (a) provide a copy of your personal information; (b) correct your personal information; (c) erase your personal information; (d) transfer your personal information to other organisations; and (e) restrict processing of your personal information.
-You can also object to some processing of your personal information, including in relation to direct marketing and where we process your information because this is in our legitimate interests (see Section 3.1(c)) unless we have an overriding interest or a legal obligation.
+9.1 You can ask us to: (a) provide you with a copy of your personal data; (b) correct your personal data; (c) erase or delete your personal data; (d) transfer your personal data to other organisations; and (e) restrict processing of your data.
+You can also object to processing of your personal information, in particular where related to direct marketing or where we process your information on the basis of legitimate interests (see Section 3.1(c)) unless we have an overriding interest or a legal obligation.
 Upon receiving any request from you in relation to these rights we will take reasonable steps to verify your identity (or the identity and authority of your representative) prior to releasing any personal data.

-9.2 You can change or update your contact details and your marketing preferences at any time by accessing Citi Online or contacting your Relationship Manager or CitiPhone.
+9.2 You can change or update your contact details and your marketing preferences at any time by accessing Citi Online or contacting your Relationship Manager (if applicable) or on CitiPhone.

-9.3 If you wish to exercise these rights or if you have any queries about your personal information, please contact your Relationship Manager, CitiPhone, or the Data Protection Officer using the contact details in Section 2 above.
-If you have unresolved concerns you have the right to complain to the relevant data protection authorities.
-You can bring the complaint in the Member State where you reside, where you work or where the alleged infringement of data protection law occurred.
-If you live, work, or the alleged infringement is in Jersey, you can bring a complaint to the Data Protection Authority in Jersey.
+9.3 If you wish to exercise your rights or if you have any queries about your personal data, please contact your Relationship Manager (if applicable), CitiPhone, or the Data Protection Officer using the contact details in Section 2 above.
+If you have unresolved concerns, you have the right to direct your complaint to the relevant data protection authorities: the Information Commissioner’s Office in the United Kingdom and the Jersey Office of the Information Commissioner.

 11. Changes to this Privacy Statement